 Catoctin Mountain Park

-The park was an area that had been decimated with industrial and unsustainable agricultural processes in the 1930s.
+The park was an area that had been decimated by industrial and unsustainable agricultural processes in the 1930s.
 During the Great Depression, the area was chosen to become a demonstration area.

 People were hired to rehabilitate the landscape while also creating a new recreation area.
 Both the Civilian Conservation Corps (CCC) and the Works Progress Administration (WPA) worked on the project.